 an evaluation, most often involving psychological or neuropsychological testing.

-American Psychological Association ethics require psychologists to state any possible limitations of their findings, in legal
+Association ethics require psychologists to state any possible limitations of their findings, in legal proceedings it would

-when standardization is violated in this manner, than if the testing was conducted in a standardized manner without observers
+is violated in this manner, than if the testing was conducted in a standardized manner without observers or recording.

 Ernest J. Bordini, Ph.D., Licensed Psychologist